AbsoluteGoddus/CPPTasks/Tasks/Basics2.md

 Predict the output of your program (The return code)

 ## 5. Tease
 In the next tutorial you will get the last few basic pieces of knowledge.
-Loops, conditionals, and printf.
+Loops (With a bit of lists), conditionals, and printf.
 Then you will finally be able to write Turing Complete.